-The Situation: In addition to my larger scale projects I also dabble in small scale stuff; literally; like 1:160 scale in the form of N-scale model railroading.
+The Situation: In addition to my larger scale projects I also dabble in small scale stuff; literally; like 1:87 scale in the form of HO-scale model railroading.

-The Issue: Assembling a branch-line railroad station that measures something like 4" x 1.5" and stands less than 2" high does not mix well with projects like a 10' x 10' greenhouse with a 7' peak, or even a 4' x 2.5' kitchen island that stands 40" high.
-The tools aren't the same, little scale parts that took hours to assemble get stuck to the bottom of full-sized paint cans and disappear forever, and whole miniature buildings get crushed to little splinters by a single dropped drawer-front.
-(Go ahead, ask me how I know this and put me into a bad mood, I dare you!!)
+The Issue: Assembling a branch-line railroad station that measures something like 8" x 3" and stands less than 4" high does not mix well with projects like a 10' x 10' greenhouse with a 7' peak, or even a 4' x 2.5' kitchen island that stands 40" high.
+The tools aren't the same, little scale parts that took hours to assemble get stuck to the bottom of full-sized paint cans and disappear forever, and whole miniature buildings get crushed to little splinters by a single dropped 1:1 scale drawer.
+(Go ahead, ask me how I know these things, I dare you!!)

 The Solution: Build a dedicated Hobby Station

 The Criteria: It will hold all my modeling crap, or at least the majority of it.
 It will be on castors and rolled around the barn to where needed when needed, including the ability to roll through standard sized doorways in case I want to work in the air-conditioned living quarters during the summer.
 It will have lots of partitions to neatly store all the little bits and pieces that my hobby requires, plus include a 'workbench'.
 It will close up tight to protect everything when not being used.
 Oh, and it needs to look good in the process.